shaiknawazshareef18/shareef/event-driven-programming/README.md

 ## Using `document`

 When working with JavaScript in the browser you will have access to [document](https://developer.mozilla.org/docs/Web/API/Document).
 By using the `document` object you can access all items on the page.
 With `document` you can make whatever modifications you wish to make to the structure of the HTML page.
 At a higher level, the `document` object allows you to use the [Document Object Model or DOM](https://developer.mozilla.org/docs/Web/API/Document_Object_Model).
-Fortunately we don't need to know everything about the DOM; knowing just a couple of key functions and properties will give you quite a bit of power.
+Fortunately we don't need to know everything about the DOM; knowing a couple of key functions and properties will give you quite a bit of power.

 ✅ TODO: knowledge check on `document` based on reading above